trianglegirl/recipes/docs/06-main-meals.md

 * all spice berry

 Fry onion and garlic.
 Add everything else. bring to boil, cover and cook for 20 min.

-## Spiced Butternut Squash {-}

-* 600g butternut squash
-* 1/4 tsp turmeric
-* 1 bay leaf
-* 150ml water
-* 1 small onion
-* 1 clove garlic
-* 50g butter
-* 1 tsp cumin seeds
-* 1 tsp coriander seeds
-* 1 inch ginger

-Squash, turmeric, bay leaf and water in pan.
-Lid on 20 min.
-Mash.
-Cook rest separately.
-Add to squash.
-Serve with rice.

-## Vegetarian Cheese Burgers {-}

-* 400g Red kidney beans rinsed and drained
-* 1 small onion chopped finely
-* 100g cheddar cheese
-* 100g breadcrumbs
-* 1 eggs
-* plain flour (for dusting)
-* 1 tbsp oil

-Blitz beans, onion, cheese, breadcrumbs and egg in food blender.
-Flour hands, shape into burgers and fry.

-## Roasted aubergine with chilli peanut dressing {-}

-* 1 tbsp oil
-* 1 tbsp sweet chilli sauce
-* 2 tsp soy sauce
-* 1 small aubergine
-* 1 tbsp peanut butter
-* ½ lime
-* 70g basmati rice
-* small bunch coriander, a few leaves picked to serve, the rest chopped
-* 2 spring onions, thinly sliced

-Heat oven to 180C.
-Mix the oil with ½ tbsp sweet chilli sauce and 1 tsp soy.
-Cut the aubergine into wedges lengthways, then transfer to a foil-lined roasting tin.
-Pour over the sweet chilli mixture and toss.
-Separate them out so they cook evenly, then roast for 30 mins.

-Meanwhile, mix the remaining sweet chilli, soy and the peanut butter.
-Squeeze in the lime, then add a splash of water and set aside.
-When the aubergine has 15 mins left, cook the rice following pack instructions, then stir through the chopped coriander and spring onion.

-Pile the rice into a bowl, and top with the aubergine.
-Drizzle over the peanut sauce, then scatter over the coriander leaves and spring onions.